telerik/winforms-docs/gridview/populating-with-data/binding-to-entityframework-using-database-first-approach.md

 {{endregion}}

 These extension methods are located in the System.Data.Entity namespace.
 As the Local property represents the local data, we need to first Load the data from the Database.
-Then by calling
-              ToBindingList we make sure that our RadGridView and the Local data will be in sync.
+Then by calling ToBindingList we make sure that our RadGridView and the Local data will be in sync.

 >note When adding new rows in RadGridView by default the Id cell of the new rows will be 0 since the data was not send to the database, therefore no UniqueId has been assigned yet.
 >

-1. Now we just need to add the the relation between the Customers and Orders tables:
+3\.
+Now we just need to add the the relation between the Customers and Orders tables:

-            #_[C#]_

 {{source=..\SamplesCS\GridView\PopulatingWithData\BindingToEntityFrameworkDatabaseFirst.cs region=addRelation}}
 {{source=..\SamplesVB\GridView\PopulatingWithData\BindingToEntityFrameworkDatabaseFirst.vb region=addRelation}}